- [email protected]

 Major — International Relations

-Minor — Comparative Politics
+Minor — Research Method

-Mila Temnyalova is a first year Ph.D. student at the Department of Political Science.
-Her main focus is on theories of integration in regards to the European Union, as well as 21st-century challenges hinting towards the possibility of disintegration.
+Mila Temnyalova is a Ph.D. student concentrating on theories of integration in regards to the European Union, as well as 21st-century challenges hinting towards the possibility of disintegration.
 She is interested in investigating whether mainstream theories of integration have the ability to account for aspects of disintegration.
 Given the complexity of the EU, she is particularly interested in developing a more comprehensive understanding of both processes and pursuing a more interdisciplinary approach that combines politics, economics, and identity.